 Even within the total population of entrepreneurs within a specific category, there might be several subgroups that might need to be studied separately under differing circumstances and for different research purposes.
 Examples of relevant classifications might include one-time versus serial versus portfolio entrepreneurs, entrepreneurs classified according to preferred exit strategies (e.g., life-style versus IPO versus sales), entrepreneurs with differing political leanings (right versus moderate versus left), and so on.
-Instead of classifying individuals as entrepreneurs.
+Instead of classifying individuals as entrepreneurs and nonentrepreneurs, we might want to create a taxonomy of categories within entrepreneurs.
 Each category would be homogenous along certain parameters and heterogeneous along others, allowing us then to look within each subcategory for similarities and also differences between categories in specific aspects of entrepreneuring, such as opportunity formulation, financing strategies, failure management, and so on.